idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 - Model myself
   - On All the Pages
-  - If tema is workign Im working
+  - If team is working I'm working
-  - When I make mistakes I apologise
+  - When I make mistakes I apologies
   - If I drop the ball I make it clear.
   - When someone does well I celebrate and call out.
 - Catch people doings things right